 Who is a Candidate for Sedation Dentistry?

 We literally offer sedation dentistry options to all of our healthy patients.
-It’s ideal for those who have more complex care, lengthy treatment plans, or are simply nervous about dental care.
-We invite you to ask us about our sedation options and which one is right for you when you visit us at our Seattle office.
+It’s ideal for those who need more complex care, lengthy treatment plans, or are simply nervous about dental care.
+We invite you to ask us about our sedation options and which one is right for you when you visit us at our Seattle dental office.